Bard College: Undergraduate admissions

-For 2022-2023, U.S. News & World Report found Bard's admissions to be "more selective" with an acceptance rate of 60%.
+For the academic year 2022-2023, Bard's acceptance rate stands at 46%.
+Out of the total 6,482 students who applied, 2,982 were admitted to the school.
+For the 2022–2023 academic year 447 students enrolled representing a yield rate of 15%.
+Admission trends note a 25% increase in applications in the 2022–2023 academic year.
 Bard does not require applicants to submit SAT or ACT test scores in order to apply.
 As an alternative, applicants may take an examination composed of 19 essay questions in four categories: Social Studies; Languages and Literature; Arts; and Science, Mathematics, and Computing, with applicants required to complete three 2,500-word essays covering three of the four categories.
 For admitted students who submitted test scores, 50% had an SAT score between 1296 and 1468 or an ACT score between 28 and 33, with a reported average GPA of 3.79.
 Admissions officials consider a student's GPA a very important academic factor.
 Honors, AP, and IB classes are important, an applicant's high school class rank is considered, and letters of recommendation are considered very important for admissions officials at Bard.